eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_create_a_vehicle_model/_index.md

 {{% alert title="Info" %}} On Friday, 2023-03-03 we released our [new model lifecycle approach](/docs/tutorials/automated_model_lifecycle.md).
 With that, the model is now automatically generated with the instantiation of the devContainer.
 The model is generated from the vehicle API referenced in the AppManifest.
 For the time being, the integration of services is not supported any more.

-The "old" approach, using pre-generated model repositories, is still available and described here.
+The approach described here, using pre-generated model repositories, is still available, but is deprecated as of now.
 Please be aware, that you would either have to use template versions before the above mentioned release, or you need to adapt the newer versions of the template using the old approach.
 {{% /alert %}}

 This tutorial will show you how to: